jaydavis359/MS1-Kazuo-Ishiguro/Testing.md

 * 'As a visitor to the website, I want the navagation to be instantly Understandable.'
-This I think has been achieved succesfully, the navbar you are greeted with on the home page, appears identically across the entire website, and its headings completly unambigious.
+This I think has been achieved succesfully, the navbar you are greeted with on the home page, appears identically across the entire website, and its headings are unambigious.
 * 'As a visiter to the website, I want to learn more about the author and his background.'
 This is dealt with by the 'About' page which has an edited [Wikipedia](https://en.wikipedia.org/wiki/Kazuo_Ishiguro) bio, and a video with the author.